Richard Lugar: 1980s

-In March 1984, Lugar voted in favor of a constitutional amendment authorizing periods in public school for silent prayer, and President Reagan's unsuccessful proposal for a constitutional amendment permitting organized school prayer in public schools.
+In March 1984, Lugar voted in favor of a constitutional amendment authorizing periods in public school for silent prayer and Reagan's unsuccessful proposal for a constitutional amendment permitting organized school prayer in public schools.

 Lugar voted against the May 1984 budget freeze meant to reduce the budget deficit.

-United States Secretary of Transportation Elizabeth Dole announced President Reagan's support for legislation that would force states to raise the minimum drinking age to 21 during a news conference on June 13, 1984.
-Lugar was in attended the news conference and stated that Dole and himself had convinced President Reagan to change his mind through "the work of groups like MADD (Mothers Against Drunk Driving) and the concern of hundreds of high school organizations called SADD (Students Against Driving Drunk)".
+United States Secretary of Transportation Elizabeth Dole announced Reagan's support for legislation that would force states to raise the minimum drinking age to 21 during a news conference on June 13, 1984.
+Lugar stated that he, along with Dole, had convinced Reagan to change his mind through "the work of groups like MADD (Mothers Against Drunk Driving) and the concern of hundreds of high school organizations called SADD (Students Against Driving Drunk)".
 Lugar noted his commitment to working on bipartisan support for the legislation.
 The same month, Lugar voted in favor of legislation restricting federal highway funds for states that did not raise the minimum age for drinking to 21.

 On May 9, 1986, Lugar held a news conference designed to coincide with the beginning of the Manila visit by Secretary of State George P. Shultz, during which he criticized the Reagan administration for what he perceived as a lack of support for the Philippine government under the rule of President of the Philippines Corazon Aquino and accused former Philippines President Ferdinand E. Marcos of using his Hawaii haven as an area to make hundreds of telephone calls to former allies still in Manila for the purpose of making his potential return to power of active speculation.
-The fiscal year of 1986 included the United States providing 236 million to the Philippines.
-President Reagan also sought an additional 100 million for economic aid and 50 million for military aid.
-During a June 3 panel on the subject of providing aid for Manila, Lugar stated his support for the United States providing another 100 million to the government of President Aquino and called on the chamber to recognize Aquino's government "is threatened not only by a communist insurgency but also by a possible challenge from the political right".
+The fiscal year of 1986 included the United States providing $236 million to the Philippines.
+Reagan also sought an additional $100 million for economic aid and $50 million for military aid.
+During a June 3 panel on the subject of providing aid for Manila, Lugar stated his support for the United States providing another $100 million to the government of President Aquino and called on the chamber to recognize Aquino's government "is threatened not only by a communist insurgency but also by a possible challenge from the political right".

-In November 1986, amid the Iran–Contra affair, Lugar stated that President Reagan did not understand the law requiring a president to inform Congress in a timely fashion over operations and that Reagan's rhetoric on the third party arm shipments had been confusing.
+In November 1986, amid the Iran–Contra affair, Lugar stated that Reagan did not understand the law requiring a president to inform Congress in a timely fashion over operations and that Reagan's rhetoric on the third party arm shipments had been confusing.
 He also stressed that the president had not been damaged in his credibility.
 Around this time, Lugar conferred with John Poindexter, a key figure in the scandal.
-After the 1987 State of the Union Address, Lugar stated that he believed President Reagan had taken responsibility for the Iran–Contra affair by acknowledging that the deal had been unsuccessful.
+After the 1987 State of the Union Address, Lugar stated that he believed Reagan had taken responsibility for the Iran–Contra affair by acknowledging that the deal had been unsuccessful.